Tuesday, June 6, 2023

 Places of book burnings.

-In 1933 these book burnings took place all over the Reich and were organized mainly in university towns by the National Socialist German Student League.
+In 1933, these book burnings took place throughout the Reich and were organized mainly in university towns by the National Socialist German Student League.
 I already reported on the commemorative event in Freiburg.

-In the presence of the Reichsminister of Propaganda, Joseph Goebbels, May 10 in Berlin represented only the climax of the book burnings.
+May 10 in Berlin, in the presence of the Reichsminister of Propaganda, Joseph Goebbels, represented only the climax of the Nazi book burnings.

 Already on March 9, the SA stormed the People's Library in Pirna, Saxony, and burned the "objectionable" books.